 I’m so glad you liked it!

-I’m so glad you like this recipe as much as I do!
+I’m so glad you liked BBQ sauce as much as I do!